gugamm/redux-api-mapper/docs/config.md

 # Config

 This section will provide you the shape of the config object.
 Here we will list all properties supported.
-We recomment using the ``stateToAction`` helper when defining your actions in your config.
+We recommend using the ``stateToAction`` helper function when defining your actions in your config.

 ```js
     var config = {